arras-energy/gridlabd-old/docs/Subcommand/Create_poles.md

 ## Weather

-By default, the weather forecast data is linked based on location, if any, and the clock is automatically set based on the forecast window.
-If the `weather_name` option is provided, all poles created will use the specified weather object, and the clock will not set.
-If the`year` is specified, then the weather data for that year and location is used, and the clock is set to run the entire year.
-By default the timezone is determined from the locaiton, unless the `--timezone=TZSPEC` option is used to override it.
+If `--include_weather` is specified, then the weather forecast data is linked based on location, if any, and the clock is automatically set based on the weather window.
+If the `--weather_name` option is provided, all poles created will use the specified weather object instead of using downloaded weather, and the clock will not set.
+If the `--year` option is specified, then the historical weather data for that year and location is used, and the clock is set to run the entire year.
+Without the `--year` specification, a realtime weather forecast is used, and the clock is set to the forecast window.
+By default the timezone is determined from the location, unless the `--timezone=TZSPEC` option is used to override it.
+If `--ignore_location` is specified, then the local system timezone specification is used.

 # See also